Faaahim15/Faaahim15/README.md

 Welcome to my GitHub!
 I'm passionate about **computers**, **programming**, and the vast possibilities within **computer science**.
 My goal is to keep exploring and learning, from coding and software development to diving into **business**, **finance**, and **entrepreneurship**.

-Currently, I’m a **Class 12 student** juggling my studies with my tech and business ambitions.
+I’m a **Class 12 passout** juggling my studies with my tech and business ambitions.

 ## What I’m Learning 📚
 - **Programming**: Currently diving into multiple languages and frameworks.